AzureNinjas/azureninjas/hugoRoot/content/episode/appservice.md

 ﻿+++
 Description = """Azure Web Apps enables you to build and host web applications in the programming language of your choice without managing infrastructure.
 It offers auto-scaling and high availability, supports both Windows and Linux, and enables automated deployments from GitHub, Visual Studio Team Services, or any Git repo.
 </br></br>
 In this podcast we discuss the coolest features of the Azure App Service, the common use cases and the enormous scale the service is running at.
-We also walk through the most common misconceptions and discuss different technology stacks and languages that can be deployed on the App Service platform.
+We also walk through the most common misconceptions and discuss different technology stacks and languages that can be deployed on the App Service platform. """
-"""

 aliases = ["/appservice"]
-author = "Sasha"
+author = "Microsoft GBBs"
 categories = ["App Dev"]
-date = "2018-05-11T12:00:00-00:00"
+date = "2018-05-17T12:00:00-00:00"
 episode = "6"
 episode_image = "img/episode/appservice.png"
 explicit = "No"